Frequently Asked Questions

 What is the Buy-Back Guarantee and how does it work?

-As an InterNACHI® Certified Professional Inspector®, I participate in the Buy-Back Guarantee.
-This simply means InterNACHI® will buy your home back if the inspector misses something on your inspection.
+As an InterNACHI® Certified Professional Inspector®, I proudly participate in the Buy-Back Guarantee program.
+If I miss something during your inspection, InterNACHI® will buy your home back—giving you added peace of mind.

-• It’s valid for home inspections performed for home buyers only by participating InterNACHI® members.
+• Valid for home inspections performed for buyers by participating InterNACHI® members (In Check Homes).

 • The home must be listed for sale with a licensed real estate agent.

-• The Guarantee excludes homes with material defects not present at the time of the inspection, or not required to be inspected, per InterNACHI’s Residential Standards of Practice.
+• Excludes homes with material defects not present at the time of inspection or items not required by InterNACHI’s Residential Standards of Practice.

-• The Guarantee will be honored for 90 days after closing.
+• The Guarantee is honored for 90 days after closing.

-• InterNACHI will pay you whatever price you paid for the home.
+• InterNACHI® will pay you the full price you paid for the home.

 Follow-up